JackyChiu/pool/README.md

-# Load Balancer
+# Worker Pool
-In this trivial example the load balancer distributes work across the worker pool by giving tasks to the least loaded worker.
+The worker pool distributes work across the workers to the least loaded worker.

 ## Demo
-The load balancer was tested by a load generator that produces tasks at a inconsistent interval, faster than the time it takes to complete the tasks itself.
+The pool was tested by a load generator that produces tasks at a inconsistent interval, faster than the time it takes to complete the tasks itself.
 The tasks also take an inconsistent amount of time to finish.
 In this example the tasks were just sleeps.